Nicola-Carroll/CV/README.md

 ## Interests and hobbies

 #### Nerd stuff
-- I attend a weekly TDD mobbing session run by the Ladies of Code London group to practice katas in Python
+- I'm part of the Ladies of Code London network, which includes a weekly TDD mobbing session to practice katas in Python
 - I'm teaching myself Flask (Python Web Framework) in my spare time
 - I love playing video games (so lockdown was in someways a treat for me)